ocoffey/csc-211-su18/labs/lab-01/readme.md

 > **Question 6:** What are the values of `array_on_stack` and `array_on_heap`?  (`debug50` will not show the value of `array_on_stack` by default, simply type the following into "Watch Expressions" at the top to get the value: `array_on_stack` or `&(array_on_stack[0])`)  Plug these values into [this hexadecimal to decimal converter](http://www.binaryhexconverter.com/hex-to-decimal-converter).
 What do these values represent?
 What is the obvious difference between these two numbers (*Hint*: think magnitude)?
 Why are they different?

 Notice that we printed the memory addresses of the start of both arrays just like when we printed the value of `numberPtr` which was pointing to `number`.
 This is because an array is accessed the same way that an integer is accessed when using a pointer.
-In other words `array_on_stack` and `array_on_heap` are pointers also.
+In other words `array_on_stack` and `array_on_heap` *are* pointers.
 The difference is that memory is reserved to store more than one element when instantiating an array.
 Also, when declaring a pointer meant to point to just one single integer we had to declare an integer separately and assign the pointer a memory address by using the `&` operator.

 Let's prove to ourselves that `array_on_heap` is a pointer, and that its elements can be accessed using a different pointer.
 In the code snippet below we set `numberPtr = array_on_heap`.
 We should now be able to access the elements of `array_on_heap` using both pointers.